-- Newly hired employees can easily navigate their plan choices - · Ability to view benefits and rates available to you based on service area ZIP code - Learn "What's New" about Humana's plan offerings and other health topics - Enroll in medical plans online - Educate yourself about Humana's health and wellness programs - Find in-network doctors, hospitals and pharmacies near you - Search Humana's Drug List for prescription drugs and their estimated retail prices
+- Ability to view benefits and rates available to you based on service area ZIP code - Learn "What's New" about Humana's plan offerings and other health topics - Enroll in medical plans online - Educate yourself about Humana's health and wellness programs - Find in-network doctors, hospitals and pharmacies near you - Search Humana's Drug List for prescription drugs and their estimated retail prices

 Section 5(a).
-Medical Services and Supplies Provided by Physicians and Other Health Care Professionals
+Medical Services and Supplies Provided by Physicians and Other Healthcare Professionals

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
-Also, read Section 9 about coordinating benefits with other coverage, including with Medicare.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$100 per person (\$300 per Self Plus One enrollment, or \$300 per Self and Family enrollment).
+The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - Plan physicians must provide or arrange your care. - A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost-sharing works.
+Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).